 Opportunities available

-Join the Classroom to Boardroom Foundation before October 20th 2023, to access some of the most exciting industries to explore your career and build your confidence through mentorship with recruitment experts.
+Join the Classroom to Boardroom Foundation before December 15th to access some of the most exciting industries to explore your career and build your confidence through mentorship with recruitment experts.
 Student membership is free of charge and is fully sponsored by our partnering firms and parent company Kernel.
 Simply apply today!

 Who is this network for